 Many fruits provide the benefits of dietary fiber without adding too many extra calories or carbohydrates to your daily totals.
 Be sure to take them whole rather than as juice since juicing removes some or all of the fiber from the fruit.

 Choose 100 percent whole wheat breads and cereals, brown rice, or even whole grain pasta instead of white processed flour products if you want to get the most benefits from your grains.
 Whole grains also contain complex carbohydrates which provide energy for both your body and brain, helping keep you alert.

 - Bulgur or cracked wheat

 - Breakfast cereals that list whole kernels as the first ingredient on the label (look for at least 2 grams of dietary fiber per serving; for example, Cheerios has 3 grams per 1 cup serving)

 Nuts And Legumes

 These foods provide many of the same benefits as whole grains, but they also contain a good amount of protein.
-They are ideal foods high in fiber to eat as an after-dinner snack, especially if you suffer from heartburn or acid reflux during pregnancy (8).
+They are ideal foods high in fiber to eat as a between-meal snack, especially if you suffer from heartburn or acid reflux during pregnancy (8).

 Legumes with the highest fiber content include: